Darguima/React-Projects/README.md

-# React Projects
+# Mini Projects

 ## Description

-* Repository with several projects made in React JS and React Native
+* Repository with several projects made in React JS, React Native, Elixir and all that I want learn

 ## Info